a529987659852/openwb2mqtt/README.md

 ```

 You must change the following:
-- In line address, thange the ip 192.168.0.68 to the IP address of the openWB-MQTT server.
+- In line *address*, thange the ip *192.168.0.68* to the IP address of your openWB-MQTT server.
-- In section "Sensors per Chargepoint", replace the chargepoint ID 4 by the chargepoint ID that you want to add to Home Assistant.
+- In section *Sensors per Chargepoint*, replace the chargepoint ID *4* by the chargepoint ID that you want to add to Home Assistant.

 Then save the file and restart Mosquitto.
 You should now see MQTT topics with values coming from the openWB-MQTT server.

 **Note**: The example configuration is not complete.
-Please refer to the file mosquittoExampleConfiguration.conf in this repository which contains a fully running example.
+Please refer to the file *mosquittoExampleConfiguration.conf* in this repository which contains a fully running example.
 Just don't forget to adapt the device IDs!

-The configuration option 'in' in each topic line takes care that data from the openWB-MQTT server is only imported to the HA-MQTT.
+The configuration option *in* in each topic line takes care that data from the openWB-MQTT server is only imported to the HA-MQTT.
 Therefore, the select entity in Home Assistant does not work, yet.
 Let's look into the following section of the example configuration:
 ```
 #Selects per Chargepoint
 #TODO: Replace 4 by your chargepoint ID